Atri-Labs/framework-docs/docs/guides-frontend/template/add-template.md

 description: Steps to create a new template
 ---

-1. Click on the `Flex box` that contains the group of components that you would like to turn into a template.
+1. Click on the component that you would like to turn into a template.

 2. Click on `Create Template` icon in the top menu.
 This will open the `Create Template` pop-up.